 I was hoping that the trellis was good and sturdy and he would not come crashing through it.
 I was reassuring myself with a conversation in my head, saying, “Yes, he made the trellis for the wisteria after all, and wisteria can pull down houses—which I know he realizes—and so I am sure that he made it strong!”

-In the next second, any concerns that I had for my spouse as he tight roped across the wisteria were dispelled.
+In the next second, any concerns that I had for my spouse as he tight-roped across the wisteria were dispelled.
 My worry turned to myself, as in my ear was the unmistakable song of a frantic trapped bee.
-Tangled in my hair her buzz rose in intensity with each passing moment as she became progressively more imbedded.
-Everyone has heard the old saying about someone having a bee in their bonnet; I would much rather have one in my bonnet then in my hair!
+Tangled in my hair her buzz rose in intensity with each passing moment as she became progressively more embedded.
+Everyone has heard the old saying about someone having a bee in their bonnet; I would much rather have one in my bonnet than in my hair!
 I imagined what it was going to feel like being stung on the brain.
 I hollered up to my husband about my predicament hoping that he might have some good suggestions, or come down and help me, but he was preoccupied.
 He merely responded with a distracted, “I hate it when they do that,” and, “they like fuzzy stuff.”

 I abandoned the ladder, and him, and flew towards the house.
 Flipping my hair over and upside down I hoped to shake the trapped insect out of my web of hair.
 I came upon our daughter and begged her to help me get this bee out of my hair as I pointed towards the spot where the buzz seemed to be inching closer and closer towards my scalp.
 Finally she spotted the bee and I knew at that moment that I had let her hang around that bee loving Father of hers too much when she paused to say,